Cache

 Script classes will hold all the variables you set previously, if the context owner is the same.

-If there is no context owner (i.e. engine functions, like SEngine::FireGameEvent(IGameEvent @evt)
+If there is no context owner (i.e. engine functions, like SEngine::FireGameEvent(IGameEvent @evt)) then cache will only look up for the class name.

 For example: